 - Last option, call someone to tow you.

 Hokkaido is one of Japan’s most remote prefectures.
 Train and bus access is minimal and most people drive.
-If you’re ready to face the dangers, travelling by car in Hokkaido gives you the freedom to control your time and your journey and discover some of the amazing gems this road-faring island has to offer.
+If you’re confident and ready for a unique experience, travelling by car in Hokkaido gives you the freedom to control your time and your journey and discover some of the amazing gems this road-faring island has to offer.